fusionpbx/fusionpbx-docs/source/manual/accounts.rst

 Extensions
 ----------

--  `Extensions <Extensions>`__ - where you configure the extensions for the phones attached to your system
+-  `Extensions </Extensions-IVR/Extensions.rst>`__ - where you configure the extensions for the phones attached to your system